Lake Simcoe's Newest Invader

 invasive species.
 Unlike native species, invasive species can wreak havoc on the lake, greatly affecting species diversity and changing shallow water habitat.

-Starry stonewort was found in Lake Simcoe only 10 years ago and has continued to spread.
-It can double in amount every two days, forming dense cloud-shaped mats that do not respond to any herbicides.
+Starry stonewort was found in Lake Simcoe in 2009 and has continued to spread.
+During summer, it can double in amount every two days, forming dense cloud-shaped mats that do not respond to any herbicides.
 In fact, if herbicides are used to kill off other aquatic plants, that only serves to give starry stonewort a greater opportunity to take over.

 What is Starry Stonewort?